MeetGandhi/Reconstruction-of-Trajectory-recorded-with-Missing-Markers/README.md

 # Human Motion Capture Data

-The pre-processed human motion capture data was extracted from [A Neural Network Approach to Missing Marker Reconstruction](https://github.com/Svito-zar/NN-for-Missing-Marker-Reconstruction)
+The pre-processed human motion capture data as well as the base code were extracted from [A Neural Network Approach to Missing Marker Reconstruction](https://github.com/Svito-zar/NN-for-Missing-Marker-Reconstruction)